young55775/GenU/Readme.md

 ```
 Ultralytics is a highly documented YOLO package that includes almost everything needed for computer vision deep learning tasks.
 ### Overview
-GenU utilizes U-Net, a deep learning architecture designed for image segmentation, in combination with synthetically
+SynSeg utilizes U-Net, a deep learning architecture designed for image segmentation, in combination with synthetically
 generated datasets.
 By creating biologically inspired synthetic images, we remove the need for large, manually annotated
 experimental data.
 The pipeline trains a U-Net model for the segmentation of important cellular structures without
 fine-tuning on experimental data.